DeepLabCutAIResidency/DeepLabCut2023version/docs/recipes/pose_cfg_file_breakdown.md

 - However, you may want to adjust this parameter if you want your model to:
   - handle new data with new rotations of the animal subjects
-  - handle the possibly unlabelled rotations of your minimally-labelled data
+  - handle the possibly unlabelled rotations of your minimally-labeled data
   - But as a consequence, the more you increase the rotation degree, the more the original keypoint labels may not be preserved

 <a id="rotratio"></a>